 6. Void.

-7. [Conditional] UE establishes a secured user plane connection with LMF .
+7. [Conditional] UE establishes a secured user plane connection with LMF using the user plane information received in step 2.
 If LMF send its FQDN to the UE, a DNS server/resolver is used to resolve the IP address of LMF (e.g. EASDF or local DNS for local LMF address resolution).

 8. [Conditional] LMF indicates AMF in the Nlmf_Location_UPNotify message that user plane connection between the UE and LMF has been established.